anandau/wordpress-playground-workshop/README.md

 # WordPress Playground Workshop
 ### WordCamp Kolhapur 2026

-This repository contains demo **WordPress Playground Blueprints**, example code and supporting materials used in the hands‑on workshop **“Getting Started with WordPress Playground.”**
+This repository contains **WordPress Playground Blueprints**, Blueprint Bundles, example code and supporting materials used in the hands‑on workshop **"Getting Started with WordPress Playground."**

 The workshop shows how WordPress can run entirely in the browser using Playground, and how Blueprints enable you to build **repeatable, shareable WordPress environments** for demos, testing, onboarding, documentation and learning.

 ---

 ## 🚀 Quick Start

 Open WordPress Playground: